IBM/ibm.github.io/README.md

 # Portal for IBM @ GitHub

-This repository is rendered online at [http://ibm.github.io](http://ibm.github.io), it contains a listing of repostiories that are open source and maintained by IBM teams.
+This repository is rendered online at [http://ibm.github.io](http://ibm.github.io), it contains a listing of repositories that are open source and maintained by IBM teams.

 ### Adding a new repo to the listing